willsam100/Spending/README.md

-# Spending
+# Spending<br />

-Xmarin Forms App in F#
+Xmarin Forms App in F#.<br />
-Analyses bank transasactions and stores them in local DB update simple.csv to phones SD Card, file can be deleted once transaction have been loaded into DB
+Analyses bank transasactions and stores them in local DB.<br />
+update simple.csv to phones SD Card, file can be deleted once transaction have been loaded into DB.<br />